Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 Well, let me tell ya, not these guys.
 Today we're reviewing the banthas of the bunch, the warriors who will make you "have a bad feeling about this."
-Now, GoH does update and occasionally balance some of its weaker characters, but honestly these guys probably aren't even worth the trouble.
+Now, GoH does update and occasionally balance some of its weaker characters, but honestly these slouches probably aren't worth the trouble.

 4. Hoth Rebel Scout

 The first of two generic Rebel troops from Hoth (we'll get to the other in a second) disappoints.
-His basic attack isn't awful; gaining Turn Meter for your entire team helps, even considering the low activation chance.
+His basic attack isn't awful; gaining Turn Meter for your entire team helps, despite the low activation chance.
 Rebel Assault can Stun, and gains Scout Turn Meter if it lands a Critical.
-Not the worst attack.
-Unfortunately, Hope of the Alliance barely adds anything to Scout.
+Unfortunately, Hope of the Alliance barely adds anything.
 It only activates when an enemy perishes, and until it's completely maxed out, it only applies with Empire foes, rendering it useless against most teams.

 Hoth Rebel Scout's best trait, his ability to gain Turn Meter, just pales next to other units who can do that and more.
-Try Captain Phasma if you're searching for someone to hasten your entire team, plus she can debuff foes with Speed and Defense Down.
+Try Captain Phasma if you're searching for someone to hasten your entire team as she can also debuff foes with Speed and Defense Down.

 4. Hoth Rebel Soldier

 Don't be hating on my favorite character from the original trilogy, Hoth Rebel Solider.
 So what if Hold the Line and Rebel Momentum stink?
 He may be weak.
 He may be puny.
 He may be situational, and even in his element (teamed with Rebels and fighting Empire groups) still pathetic.
-But he's got heart, even if he doesn't have a name.
-Move over, Luke Skywalker, we've got a new Light Side Champion.
+But he's got heart, even if he doesn't have an actual name.
+Move over Luke Skywalker, we know who the true hero of the Rebel Alliance is.

 2. Nightsister Acolyte

 If you don't know who Nightsister Acolyte is, then what rock have you been living under?
-Darth Vader, psh, get real, Acolyte is the true powerhouse villain of Star Wars.
+Darth Vader?
+Get real.
+Acolyte is the one and only powerhouse villain of Star Wars.

 Seriously, where to even begin?
 Acolyte's basic attack is lame.
 It can give her Stealth, but by itself, Stealth isn't particularly helpful; most characters who utilize it have abilities that strengthen when stealthed.
 Acolyte doesn't.
-Then there's Sacrificial Magicks, which only has an extra effect if it manages to defeat a foe; otherwise, it's just an attack.
+Sacrificial Magicks only has an extra effect if it manages to defeat a foe; otherwise, it's just an attack.
 Passive ability Thrill of Victory helps slightly, but nowhere near enough to compensate for Acolyte's terrible attacks.

 Ask any movie critic which Star Wars movie reigns supreme, and they'll likely answer The Empire Strikes Back (that's true).
 Ask them to name the most interesting character from that movie and they'll undoubtedly name the Ugnaughts, the elderly Hobbits who really saved the day (that's sarcasm).
 These guys were in Cloud City.
 I hope that tidbit fascinates you, because it's the most interesting thing to be said about them.

 In combat, Ugnaught's arguably the most situational unit in the game.
-Against Droids, he's pretty good, with a Special attack that can Stun them and bonus Evasion.
+Against Droids, he's decent, as he has extra Evasion and a Special that can Stun them.
 Against everyone else, he adds next to nothing.
 No debuffs for foes, no buffs for himself or allies.
-I've seen him in competitive play just once, and even then I think that was a taunt from a cocky player.
-I mean, there's no greater shame than losing to an Ugnaught.
+I've seen him in competitive play just once, and even then I think it was a taunt from a cocky player.
+I mean, what could be greater shame than losing to an Ugnaught?